-Read the seven reasons why Kenai Fjords Glacier Lodge is a great example of Ecotourism in Action.
+There are many reasons why Alaska Glacier Lodge in Kenai Fjords National Park is a great example of Ecotourism in Action.
+We’ve listed just seven of them below.

 - The project is small-scale and developed with specific limits.
 It will not “evolve” into a large resort hotel over time.